-- If you don't choose an option to increase the amount of your regular income payments they will remain fixed throughout the term.
+- If you do not choose an option to increase the amount of your regular income payments they will remain fixed throughout the term.
 So, over the term of your plan, the effect of inflation on your fixed level of income could leave you less well off than you'd expected. - You may be able to obtain a higher amount of income through a product that assesses your health or certain lifestyle conditions. - You have 30 days from the date you receive our confirmation that your plan has started to change your mind.
-Once the 30 days have expired, you can't change your mind and transfer your pension pot(s) to another pension scheme or cash it in unless you have chosen the option for a guaranteed minimum payment period that runs until the end of the plan.
+Once the 30 days have expired, you cannot change your mind and transfer your pension pot(s) to another pension scheme or cash it in unless you have chosen the option for a guaranteed minimum payment period that runs until the end of the plan.
 If you do select this option and transfer the value or cash in your plan, the amount you get back will be less than the value of the remaining income payments due.

-Please see 'Can I get my money out if my circumstances change?' on page 8 for more information.
+Please see 'Can I get my money out if my circumstances change?' on page 10 for more information

-- If your circumstances change during the term of the plan you won't be able to change your options. - The income we pay you may have an impact on any means tested State benefits that you receive. - For some plans, if you choose a short term (typically less than five years), the total of all the fixed income payments over the term may be less than the amount of money you used to buy your plan.
+- If you have chosen an income that increases over time, the income we'll pay you to begin with will be lower than if you'd chosen a fixed income. - The plan does not pay an income for life.
+If you use the maturity value to provide you with further income, the value may not be enough to provide the same level of income that you were receiving during the plan term. - If your circumstances change during the term of the plan you will not be able to change your payment options. - The income we pay you may have an impact on any means-tested State benefits that you receive. - For some plans, if you choose a short term (typically less than five years), the total of all the fixed income payments over the term plus the maturity value may be less than the amount of money you used to buy your plan.